 Affinity Pools employees are certified pool pump repair technicians.
-We can diagnose and provide cost effective solutions for any pool pump issues.
-The following are just some of the repairs we discover on a repair projects.
+We can diagnose and provide cost-effective solutions for any pool pump issues.
+The following are just some of the repairs we provide.

 Replacing these correctly diagnosed problems will can result in saving you money on motor replacment.
 Fortunately, we carry the adequate replacement parts for all pump manufacturers.

 Affinity Pools can identify if your pool pump is worn out or noisy.
 If it makes a grinding sound, then there may be pebbles or debris stuck in the impeller.
 Mostly, the condition is caused by failed bearings in the motor.
 This can simply happen due to poorer quality in pool pumps nowadays, especially when manufactured overseas.
 Whatever is the cause of your loud pool pump, it should definitely be relatively quiet and not the cause of noise pollution in your backyard.